rizinorg/book/src/crackmes/avatao/01-reverse4/vmloop.md

-We should also realize that these blocks put the number of bytes they eat up of the bytecode (1 byte instruction + 1 or 2 bytes arguments = 2 or 3) into a local variable at 0xc. r2 did not recognize this local var, so lets do it manually!
+We should also realize that these blocks put the number of bytes they eat up of the bytecode (1 byte instruction + 1 or 2 bytes arguments = 2 or 3) into a local variable at 0xc. rizin did not recognize this local var, so lets do it manually!

 ```
 :> afv 0xc instr_ptr_step dword